 Every year Clinton Valley Trout Unlimited members spend a weekend at the historic Wa Wa Sum Lodge on the banks of the Main Stream of the Au Sable’s fabled “Holy Waters” just east of Grayling.

-This year’s (2016) fee will be $40.00 a night.
+This year’s (2017) fee will be $40.00 a night.
 We are planning on having breakfast Saturday morning at the lodge.
-There will be a $5.00 fee for breakfast as our chapter prefers to keep our funds “in the river”.
+There will be a $5.00 donation request for breakfast as our chapter prefers to keep our funds “in the river”.

 Wa Wa Sum is a Michigan State University research and conference facility located on the Au Sable River six miles east of Grayling.